Back to Swahili Trade To next Page

 P46

 The historian said: The first time the Franks appeared was on the island of Kilwa, with a kasra on the kaf and a sukoon on the lam and a fatha on the waw and a sukoon on the ha, a large island on the coasts, for the purpose of trade.
-Then they returned to their land and came a second time with gifts, strange books and regular speech to the owner of Kilwa.
+Then they returned to their land and came a second time with gifts, strange books and a formal proposition to the owner of Kilwa.
 Then he left from there to the coast, then to the land of India.
 The first time he appeared in the land of India was as a grocer, a merchant, and a man of letters at the beginning of the nine hundred.
 He was the first...

 In the Year 935 (1528-9AD)